microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbranding-post-localizations.md

 ## Examples

-The following example creates a branding localization for French (fr).
+The following example creates a branding localization for French (`fr`) localization.

 ### Request